Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Track.md

 ## Use

+Tracks are a software defined group of motor modules that can be grouped together independently of the physical machine layout.
+Tracks allow you to switch movers between different groups of otherwise disconnected motor modules.
+A common use case is an oval system layout with a reject spur.
+Movers typically travel around the oval during normal production, but stop at a track "switch" which moves between the oval and a separate reject spur.

 The track object is only necessary when using track management.
 For most applications that utilize a single, closed loop track the Track object does not need to be addressed directly.
 Movers, zones, stations and position triggers all reference a track internally but are set with defaults of TrackID 0 which is a special case that eliminates the need for the Track object in these situations.

 ---